-- A.1.
-Accidents, including industrial injury and occupational diseases - A.3.
-Land vehicles, other than railway rolling stock; covering all damage or loss of motor vehicles and other vehicles - A.7.
-Goods in transit, irrespective of the form of transport; covering all damage or loss of merchandise, baggage, or other goods - A.8.
-Fire and natural forces, covering all damage or loss of property, other than property included in Classes A3 through A7 due to fire, explosion, storm and natural forces, nuclear energy and land subsidence and landslide - A.9.
-Other damage or loss of property other than property included in Classes A3 through A7 due to hail, frost, theft, and other events not covered by Class 8 - A.10.
-Motor vehicle liability, the use of motor vehicles operating on the land, including carrier's liability - A.13.
-General Liability, other than those referred to in Classes A10 through A12 - A.14.
-Credit covering insolvency, in general, export credit, instalment credit, mortgages, agricultural credit - A.15.
-Suretyship: direct or indirect - A.16.
-Miscellaneous financial loss: unemployment, insufficiency of income- in general, bad weather, loss of benefits, continuing general expenses, unforeseen trading expenses, loss of market value, rent and other revenues, other indirect trading loss, other non-trading financial loss, other forms of financial loss - A.18.
-Assistance for persons who get into difficulties while travelling, while away from their home or their habitual residence.
+A.1.
+Accidents, including industrial injury and occupational diseases

+A.3.
+Land vehicles, other than railway rolling stock; covering all damage or loss of motor vehicles and other vehicles

+A.7.
+Goods in transit, irrespective of the form of transport; covering all damage or loss of merchandise, baggage, or other goods

+A.8.
+Fire and natural forces, covering all damage or loss of property, other than property included in Classes A3 through A7 due to fire, explosion, storm and natural forces, nuclear energy and land subsidence and landslide

+A.9.
+Other damage or loss of property other than property included in Classes A3 through A7 due to hail, frost, theft, and other events not covered by Class 8

+A.10.
+Motor vehicle liability, the use of motor vehicles operating on the land, including carrier's liability

+A.13.
+General Liability, other than those referred to in Classes A10 through A12

+A.14.
+Credit covering insolvency, in general, export credit, instalment credit, mortgages, agricultural credit

+A.15.
+Suretyship: direct or indirect

+A.16.
+Miscellaneous financial loss: unemployment, insufficiency of income- in general, bad weather, loss of benefits, continuing general expenses, unforeseen trading expenses, loss of market value, rent and other revenues, other indirect trading loss, other non-trading financial loss, other forms of financial loss

+A.18.
+Assistance for persons who get into difficulties while travelling, while away from their home or their habitual residence

-Based on the right of freedom of services, the company is authorized to underwrite insurance policies for classes of insurance A14 - Credit insurance, A15 - Suretyship and A16 - Financial loss insurance in all Member States and in Norway and for A13-General liability insurance in Austria, Bulgaria, France, Germany, Italy, Portugal, Spain.
+Based on Romanian Authority for Financial Supervision (ASF) decision no. 1390/20.11.2020, the company extended its authorization to operate in freedom of service in all EU for the classes of insurance A.14-Credits, A.15- Suretyship and A.16- Miscellaneous financial loss for all member states and Norway and A.13- General Liability is authorised in Austria, Bulgaria, France, Germany, Italy, Portugal and Spain.

-Based on the right of establishment, the company holds the authorization to set up a branch in Italy, in order to carry out the insurance activity for classes A13-General liability insurance, A14 - Credit insurance, A15- Guarantees and A16-Loss insurance, its activity being operative starting with December 2019 only for the underwriting of insurance products from class A,15 - Suretyship.
+Based on the right to establishment, the company has the authorization for a branch in Italy, for A.13- General Liability, A.14-Credits, A.15- Suretyship and A.16- Miscellaneous financial, being operational stating with December 2019 only for A.15- Suretyship underwriting products.